 I’ve been trying to avoid foods with high fructose corn syrup (HFCS) for awhile now, and one of the biggest challenges is trying to find barbeque sauce without HFCS.
-I’ve found a few (a local steak house’s BBQ sauce and a few by Tastefully Simple), but they’re so darn expensive.
+I’ve found a few, but they’re so darn expensive.
 An alternative is making your own sauce.

-Here’s a recipe I found on my colleague, Stacy DeBroff’s blog The DeBroff DeBrief.
-It’s make with Pepsi Natural soda, which doesn’t have HFCS and is made with natural caramel, sugar, kola nut extract, and apple extract for color.
+Here’s a recipe I found on my colleague, Stacy DeBroff’s blog The Mom Central Blog.
+It uses Pepsi Natural soda, which doesn’t have HFCS and is made with natural caramel, sugar, kola nut extract, and apple extract for color.
 The sauce stays good in the refrigerator for about two weeks.

 - 1 cup Pepsi Natural soda

 - 2 tablespoons Worcestershire sauce

 - 1 cup high fructose corn syrup free ketchup